awsdocs/aws-cloudformation-user-guide/doc_source/transform-section-structure.md

 You can declare one or more macros within a template\.
 AWS CloudFormation executes macros in the order that they are specified\.
 When you create a change set, AWS CloudFormation generates a change set that includes the processed template content\.
 You can then review the changes and execute the change set\.
 For more information, see [Using AWS CloudFormation macros to perform custom processing on templates](template-macros.md)\.

-AWS CloudFormation also supports the `AWS::Serverless` and `AWS::Include` transforms, which are macros hosted by AWS CloudFormation\.
+AWS CloudFormation also supports *transforms*, which are macros hosted by AWS CloudFormation\.
 AWS CloudFormation treats these transforms the same as any macros you create in terms of execution order and scope\.
-+ The `AWS::Serverless` transform specifies the version of the AWS Serverless Application Model \(AWS SAM\) to use\.
-This model defines the AWS SAM syntax that you can use and how AWS CloudFormation processes it\.
-For more information about serverless applications and AWS SAM, see [Deploying Lambda\-based applications](https://docs.aws.amazon.com/lambda/latest/dg/deploying-lambda-apps.html) in the *AWS Lambda Developer Guide*\.
-+ The `AWS::Include` transform works with template snippets that are stored separately from the main AWS CloudFormation template\.
-You can insert these snippets into your main template when [Creating a change set](using-cfn-updating-stacks-changesets-create.md) or [Updating stacks using change sets](using-cfn-updating-stacks-changesets.md)\.

 To declare multiple macros, use a list format and specify one or more macros\.